SymbioticEDA/MARLANN/docs/isa.md

 - AddCBP (C-Format, OP=11, ARG=1): Add CADDR to the coefficient base pointer.

-- Store (MX-Format, OP=12, ARG[8:7]=0): Right-shift accumulator by the amount specified in ARG[4:0], saurate it to a signed 8-bit value, and store the result to main memory at MXADDR (relative to SBP).
+- Store/Store0/Store1 (MX-Format, OP=12, ARG[4:2]=0): Right-shift accumulator by the
+amount specified in ARG[8:5], saurate it to a signed 8-bit value, and store the result to main memory at MXADDR (relative to SBP).
 (The shifted and saturated value is only stored in memory.
 The accumulator itself is unchanged.)
-If ARG[5] enables bank 0 and ARG[6] enables bank 1.
+If ARG[0] enables bank 0 and ARG[1] enables bank 1.
 (Bank 1 stores at MXADDR + SBP + 1.)

-- ReLU (MX-Format, OP=12, ARG[8:7]=1): Like Store, but replace negative values with zero.
+- ReLU/ReLU0/ReLU1 (MX-Format, OP=12, ARG[4:2]=1): Like Store, but replace
+negative values with zero.

 - Save0 (M-Format, OP=12, ARG=0): Store the bank 0 accumulator in the 32-bit
 word addressed by MADDR (relative to SBP).